 This year, live music will take place on two stages: The XFINITY Stage on the Public Square and The Guitar Center Stage on Main Street at First Avenue.
 A performance schedule is available on the Main Street Festival event page at HistoricFranklin.com.
 Franklin’s own Daphne and the Mystery Machines will headline a Saturday night performance on the Guitar Center Stage at 7 p.m.
 A lucky attendee will have a chance to win a $150 gift card to Guitar Center at the performance.
 Visit www.Facebook.com/ HistoricFranklin to enter this contest.

 New to 2016, Centricity Music and WAY-FM present contemporary Christian artists JJ Weeks Band and David Dunn leading worship for the first ever “Worship on the Square.”
 This event begins at 10:45 a.m.
 Sunday on the XFINITY Stage at the Public Square.

 The King Arthur Bake Truck will make an appearance this year next to the XFINITY Stage at the Public Square handing out homemade cookies and collecting donations for the Heritage Foundation.

-A beer tent on Fourth Avenue South will feature pub-style entertainment such as karaoke and corn hole.
-A kids’ zone on Third Avenue South will offer a variety of inflatables, train and pony rides, a petting zoo, bungee jump, and other activities for a small fee.
+Three photo opportunities on the Public Square give attendees a chance to capture and share spring photos.
+Third Avenue South will offer a kids’ zone with a variety of inflatables, train and pony rides, a petting zoo and other activities for a small fee.